cmextension/hugo-cmcouponlisting-docs/themes/geekdoc/exampleSite/content/usage/configuration.md

   # You can also specify this parameter per page in front matter.
   geekdocBreadcrumb = false

-  # (Optional, default none) Set source repository location
-  # Used for 'Edit this page' links
+  # (Optional, default none) Set source repository location.
+Used for 'Edit this page' links.
   # You can also specify this parameter per page in front matter.
   geekdocRepo = "https://github.com/thegeeklab/hugo"

   # (Optional, default none) Enable 'Edit this page' links.
 Requires 'GeekdocRepo' param
   # and path must point to 'content' directory of repo.
   # You can also specify this parameter per page in front matter.
-  geekdocEditPath = "edit/master/exampleSite/content"
+  geekdocEditPath = "edit/main/exampleSite/content"

   # (Optional, default true) Enables search function with flexsearch.
   # Index is built on the fly and might slowdown your website.